-After you have set the configuration mode to Manual, select the Terminator Base tab in the Configuration Entries index.
+After you have set the configuration mode to Manual, select the DL205 Base tab in the Configuration Entries index.
 This will take you to the following set up window.

-Notice that from this window, you can perform a Manual Scan.
-When initiated, this scan will poll the available modules connected to the PC and display the I/O found.
+Notice that from this window, you can perform a Manual Base Scan.
+When initiated, this scan will poll the available modules in the base connected to the PC and display the I/O found.
 The results can then be altered as you choose.
+This window also contains the Base Size selection which is used to select the base size that the system is using.

 To manually enter your I/O modules into the configuration, right click on the slot the module will reside in, select Add Module and then choose the module from the drop down list.

 Once you have selected the module, it will appear in the slot that was chosen.